-Plants use the carbon dioxide to make food, that means they clean the bad air.
+Plants use carbon dioxide to make food, which means they clean the dirty air.
 The same applies to trees, they are the earth air purifiers.
 How come we destroy nature when actually plants and trees help us to survive.
 It is a mystery to me.

-Methane is a much more powerful greenhouse gas and over a 20-year timeline, it has a GWP that is 84 times that of CO2, so methane (in that 20 year period) has a CO2-e of 84.
-The Earths atmospheric methane has increased 150% since 1750 (the start of the Industrial Revolution) and It is 20% of the worldwide greenhouse gases.
+Methane is a much more powerful greenhouse gas and over a 20-year timeline, it has a GWP that is 84 times that of CO2, so methane (in that 20-year period) has a CO2-e of 84.
+The Earth’s atmospheric methane has increased 150% since 1750 (the start of the Industrial Revolution) and it is 20% of the worldwide greenhouse gases.

-Methane can be produced by the natural decay of organic matter under bodies of water, by the natural decay of grasses and leaves that have been covered over to produce an oxygen-free environment, or the digestive processes of mammals (be it humans or animals).
-Having so many animals as food source does produce a lot of methane.
+Methane can be produced by the natural decay of organic matter below bodies of water, by the natural decay of grasses and leaves that have been covered over to produce an oxygen-free environment, or the digestive processes of mammals (be it humans or animals).
+Having so many animals as a food source produces a lot of methane.

 Can one blame cows for global warming?
 Well, I think it is us humans who eat too much meat to start with.
 When you realize there are some 1.5 billion cows and bulls in the world who produce around 2 billion metric tons of CO2-e per year, perhaps it is high time to think about eating alternatives to meat.